-- What were your results? - How is this similar to the way a jet engine works? - ROCKET POWER Note: This project is messy!
-Be sure to put plastic or newspaper on the test area to soak up the vinegar and baking soda mixture, and have towels handy to clean up afterwards. - SUPPLIES: Baking soda, white vinegar, one clear plastic film canister, (a Fuji film canister works best) one cardboard tube made into a rocket shape (see illustration). - 1.
-Place the rocket-shaped cardboard tube tightly over the film canister (Tip: Make sure to get the cap on very quickly and you have a snug fit!).
-Do three dry runs to make sure that you can do this very quickly.
-Try increasing the amount of baking soda and vinegar.
+- QUESTIONS: - What were your results? - How is this similar to the way a jet engine works? - ROCKET POWER Note: This project is messy!
+Be sure to put plastic or newspaper on the test area to soak up the vinegar and baking soda mixture, and have towels handy to clean up afterwards. - SUPPLIES: Baking soda, white vinegar, one clear plastic - film canister, (a Fuji film canister works best) one cardboard tube made into a rocket shape (see illustration). - 1.
+Place the rocket-shaped cardboard tube tightly over the film canister (Tip: Make sure to get the cap on very quickly and you have cap a snug fit!).
+Do three dry runs to make sure that you can do this very

-- 2. Put two to three teaspoons of baking soda inside the lid of the film container. - 3.
-Pour several drops of white vinegar into the canister. - Place the baking soda-covered lid onto the canister, turn the canister over so the cap is on the bottom, quickly slide the canister under the rocket. - 5.
+- cquickly.
+Try increasing the amount of baking soda and vinegar. - 2.
+Put two to three teaspoons of baking soda inside the lid of the film container. - 3.
+Pour 1⁄2 to one ounce of white vinegar into the canister. - 4.
+Place the baking soda-covered lid onto the canister, turn the canister over so the cap is on the bottom, quickly slide the canister under the restort - under the rocket. can see over so the cap is on5.
 Step back and record what happens.
-Have students to measure, graph, and compare results of several trials.
+Have students to measure, graph, and compare results of several trials. - measure, graph, and compare results of several trials